Eyal-ro/Python-EAG-analysis/README.md

 * Download the folder from the following link : https://www.dropbox.com/sh/fqueakv37j9f6u1/AAA8sDu4T7JmOr0SpZq1c0zHa?dl=0
 * Run the 'EAGGui' file in the 'dist' folder
+* The program can also be run using a Python IDE by running the EAGGui.py file.

 ## Description